 Their purchase and browsing history will also not be stored.
 Due to this, the shopper will not have a personalized experience when they come back to your Shopify store later.

 This can be easily solved by asking shoppers to register with a customer account post-purchase.

-Customer accounts allow you to build a relationship with the shopper, making the shopping experience much more interactive.
+Shopify customer accounts allow you to build a relationship with the shopper, making the shopping experience much more interactive.
 Shoppers can easily log in to your store, receive personalized recommendations based on what they bought and viewed, and even earn rewards for shopping or taking action on your store.

-With a customer account already created, the shopper doesn’t have to spend time entering their billing information.
+With a customer account page already created, the shopper doesn’t have to spend time entering their billing information.
 With such a convenient shopping experience, customers will continue choosing your brand, increase repeat purchase, and loyalty.